Oddman43/Flowmodoro/docs/README.md

 Once the user has selected a `break_level`, they will need to select a project to work on.
 They can choose from the already active projects displayed or create a new one by prefixing the name with `!`.
 The project name will be checked for existence to avoid typos.

-Projects are stored in `flow.db` and can be soft-deleted by changing the `status` column to 1.
+Projects are stored in `flow.db` and can be soft-deleted by changing the `status` column.

 With the `break_level` and a project selected, the timer will start, displaying: